pymeasure/pymeasure/docs/dev/adding_instruments.rst

         assert inst.di_2.voltage == 4.56

 This instrument has two collections of channels and one single channel.
-The first collection in the list :code:`analog` contains an instance of :class:`VoltageChannel` with the name :code:`an_A` and an instance of :class:`VoltageChannelPrefix` with the name :code:`an_B`.
-The second collection contains three channels of type :class:`VoltageChannel` with the names :code:`di_0, di_1, di_2` in the list :code:`digital`.
+The first collection in the dictionary :code:`analog` contains an instance of :class:`VoltageChannel` with the name :code:`an_A` and an instance of :class:`VoltageChannelPrefix` with the name :code:`an_B`.
+The second collection contains three channels of type :class:`VoltageChannel` with the names :code:`di_0, di_1, di_2` in the dictionary :code:`digital`.
 You can call the first channel of the second group either with :code:`inst.di_0.voltage` or with :code:`inst.digital[0].voltage`.
 Finally, the instrument has a single channel with the name :code:`power`, as it does not have a prefix.

 If you have a single channel category, do not change the default parameters of :meth:`add_child`, in order to keep the code base homogeneous.